eigenfoo/eigenfoo.github.io/content/blog/reddit-clusters.md

 `/r/The_Donald` is the subreddit which has developed the most language and inside
-jokes: from “nimble navigators” to “swamp creatures”, “spezzes” to the “Trumpire”… Explaining these memes would take too long: reach out, or Google, if you really want to know.
+jokes: from “nimble navigators” to “swamp creatures”, “spezzes” to the “Trumpire”...
+Explaining these memes would take too long: reach out, or Google, if you really want to know.

 The first cluster accounts for 5% of all text on `/r/The_Donald`, and contains